Joe Kwon, (cello) and Mike Marsh (drums) are touring members of the band, with Kwon featured on recordings from 2007's Emotionalism and later.

 On August 8, 2013 The Avett Brothers announced via NPR that their new album Magpie and the Dandelion would be released on October 15, 2013, and premiered their new single "Another is Waiting."

-All American Speakers is a speakers bureau and booking agency providing information on booking The Avett Brothers for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on The Avett Brothers speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking The Avett Brothers for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on The Avett Brothers speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for The Avett Brothers, an inspirational motivational speaker. bio for The Avett Brothers agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents The Avett Brothers